caplena/knowledge-base/docs/07-02-Creating-Reports.md

 9. **Review Over Time** - Examines customer review trends over time to highlight evolving feedback.

 To select a template, click the Use button beneath the desired option.

+The availability of visual elements depends on the report type you select.
+Some report types may offer specific charts or graphs, while others might not.

 **Step 3: Configuring the Report (Example: NPS Over Time)**